Youppi!: History

 Youppi, a creation of Acme Mascots, Inc. (a division of Harrison/Erickson, Inc.), was commissioned by Montreal Expos vice-president Roger D. Landry.
-Originally leased by the baseball team in 1979, the mascot was eventually purchased by the Expos and represented them until they moved to Washington, D.C., after the 2004 season.
+Originally leased by the baseball team in 1979, the mascot was eventually purchased by the Expos and represented them until they moved to Washington, D.C. after the 2004 season.
 With instructions from Landry and Rodger Brulotte, Youppi was designed by Bonnie Erickson, formerly a designer for Jim Henson, and the designer of Miss Piggy, Statler and Waldorf and other Muppet characters.
-Its orange color was chosen as a reference to Rusty Staub, a former player for the Expos.
-The orange, hairy giant was a popular figure at Olympic Stadium prior to the Expos' relocation to Washington, D.C.
+Youppi's orange color was chosen as a reference to Rusty Staub, a former player for the Expos.
+The orange, hairy giant was a popular figure at the Olympic Stadium prior to the Expos' relocation to Washington, D.C.

 Notoriety

 Youppi was the first mascot to be thrown out of a Major League Baseball game.
-During the 1989 Expos season, on August 23 while atop the visitors' dugout in the 11th inning, Youppi took a running leap, landing hard and noisily on its roof, and then sneaked into a front row seat.
+During the 1989 Expos season, on August 23 while atop the visitors' dugout in the 11th inning, Youppi took a running leap, landing hard and noisily on its roof, and then snuck into a front row seat.
 Los Angeles Dodgers manager Tommy Lasorda complained to the umpires and Youppi was ejected by Bob Davidson, though he later returned, confined to the home team's dugout roof, as Montreal eventually lost 1–0 in 22 innings.
 Youppi was also a frequent joke punchline of notoriously sarcastic Atlanta Braves broadcaster Skip Caray.
-Youppi was also referenced by pitcher Bill Lee during interviews in Ken Burns's Baseball documentary.
+Pitcher Bill Lee referenced Youppi during interviews in Ken Burns's Baseball documentary.

 Youppi is one of only three mascots featured as displays at the Baseball Hall of Fame.
 The others are the Phillie Phanatic of Philadelphia, another design by Erickson, and the Famous Chicken from San Diego.

-The Montreal-based political cartoonist Terry Mosher, better known as "Aislin", depicted or referenced Youppi on several occasions, including a prescient 1988 cartoon drawn at a time when the Expos were having a poor season and depicting then-general manager of the Canadiens Serge Savard receiving a phone call from Youppi, presumably seeking employment.
+The Montreal-based political cartoonist Terry Mosher, better known as "Aislin", depicted or referenced Youppi on several occasions, including a prescient 1988 cartoon drawn at a time when the Expos were having a poor season.
+It depicted then-general manager of the Canadiens Serge Savard receiving a phone call from Youppi, presumably seeking employment.

 Youppi was voted to the Mascot Hall of Fame in December 2019, and was inducted in June 2020.
 Youppi is the first, and to date only, mascot of a Canadian team to receive the honor.